vinceallenvince/Burner/README.md

 ## Using your own classes

-To create something more complex, you need supply a library of classes like <a href='http://github.com/foldi/FloraJS'>FloraJS</a> that inherit from the Item class.
+To create something more complex, you need supply a library of classes like <a href='http://github.com/foldi/FloraJS'>FloraJS</a> that inherit from the [Item](https://github.com/vinceallenvince/Burner/blob/master/src/Item.js) class.

-Start by creating a new Burner system.
-Next, save instances of these classes to the system and let Burner handle updating the DOM.

 A class must meet some minimum requirements: